jessica-woodgate/desk23/Documentation/4. Sprints and Project Management/README.md

 * Miro: Main application used for communicating our ideas through visual means e.g. Post-it notes

 ## b.
-Discussion of team roles (specialisation is ok!).
-A summary of individual contributions (note: this is for reference, your team will all receive the same grade!).
+Discussion of team roles & a summary of individual contributions.

 ### Ideation: Everyone
 * Developed paper prototypes.